Tales of the South Pacific

 Tales of the South Pacific is a Pulitzer Prize-winning collection of sequentially related short stories by James A. Michener about the Pacific campaign in World War II.
-The stories are based on observations and anecdotes he collected while stationed as a lieutenant commander in the US Navy at the Espiritu Santo Naval Base on the island of Espiritu Santo in the New Hebrides Islands (now known as Vanuatu).
+The stories are based on observations and anecdotes he collected while stationed as a lieutenant commander in the US Navy at the Espiritu Santo Naval Base in the New Hebrides Islands (now known as Vanuatu).

 Written in 1946 and published in 1947, the book was loosely adapted in 1949 as the Broadway musical South Pacific, which itself formed the basis of two films dating from 1958 and 2001.

 Book

 The stories take place in the environs of the Coral Sea and the Solomon Islands.
-Michener as narrator gives a first-person voice to several of the stories as an unnamed "Commander", performing duties similar to those that he himself performed during World War II.
+Michener, as narrator, gives a first-person voice to several of the stories through an unnamed "Commander" who performs duties similar to those he himself performed during World War II.
 Two stories are narrated by a named Navy pilot.

-The stories are interconnected by recurring characters and several loose plot lines.
+Recurring characters and several loose plot lines interconnect the stories.
 One plot line in particular is the preparation for and execution of a fictitious amphibious invasion, code-named "Alligator".
 The focus of the stories is, however, the interactions between Americans and a variety of colonial, immigrant, and indigenous characters.

 The chronology of the stories begins with the building of an airfield on Norfolk Island before the Battle of the Coral Sea, in 1942, and goes through the early 1944 invasion of one of Michener's fictional islands.
 Although the stories are primarily about the U.S. Navy, most of the action is shore-based, and none of the stories concerns ships larger than a Landing Craft Infantry.